Supreme-Soft/lovely-viewers/README.md

 - This demo draws inspiration from various JavaScript animation tutorials and websites.
 - Background image sourced from [Pixabay](https://pixabay.com/photos/man-resting-person-cliff-edge-2178598/).

-## License:
-This project is licensed under the MIT License, allowing for free use and modification.

 ## Contact:
 For any questions or feedback, please reach out to the project maintainer.